 At the end of the school year, the bag will be returned to you - hopefully unused.
 We'll ask you to refresh your supplies at the beginning of the next school year.
-In addition, if you can spare a new, small blanket for us to keep with our school supplies, we would appreciate your donation.
 These measures will help us to take care of your child in the event of an emergency.
 They also allow you to be part of the solution, help the people immediately around you, and provide a quicker recovery time.
 It is our desire for you to return safely as conditions allow, while also allowing roads to remain open for emergency vehicles.